INCOME

 The Problem with Income

-The problem with income is that to many American households do not have enough income or savings to meet their basic needs or unexpected events without substantial government or charity assistance.
+It is estimated that about a third of all American households do not have enough income or savings to meet their basic needs or unexpected events without government or charity assistance.
 This creates many secondary problems and the need for an ever-expanding list of government and charity support programs.

 The Solution